Rapidan, Virginia: History

+Geography

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Rapidan has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

 George Washington Carver Regional High School was opened in Rapidan in 1948 as a segregated school for the Black students of Culpeper, Orange, Madison, and Rappahannock Counties.
 In 1968, following desegregation, it became Piedmont Technical Education Center, which was renamed in 1992 to the George Washington Carver-Piedmont Technical Education Center.